2017 Quarter #4

-Given the combination of low but rising inflation, accelerating global economic growth and sensible monetary policy support, portfolio positioning favors equities and real asset alternatives over fixed income:
+Given the combination of (1) accelerating global economic growth; (2) sensible monetary policy support by central banks in the U.S., Europe and Japan; and (3) low but rising inflation, portfolio positioning favors equities and real asset alternatives over fixed income:

 - Long-term expected returns for all asset classes may be below returns experienced over the last 10 years; however, returns for equities could be well above those for fixed income for some time.

-- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy misstep and the growing gap between expectations and the future reality of U.S. fiscal stimulus) can unsettle capital markets at any time.
+- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy misstep, and the growing gap between expectations and the future reality of U.S. fiscal stimulus via tax reform) could unsettle capital markets at any time.

 - Alternatives should offer low correlation, inflation protection and differentiated returns compared to equity and fixed income.